July 15, 2024 by Bojana Krstic

 In other words, if you use your email like most of us do — to store text-based messages along with some small attachments — you will have to work very hard to fill your email account.

-What about double-deletion of emails?
+What about the double-deletion of emails?

 Double-deletion is when you delete an email message from your inbox and then immediately delete it from the trash folder as well.

-But once a duty, notification of impending litigation or an audit is anticipated or received, organizations are legally required to keep all their electronically stored information in a format that ensures data integrity.
+But, once a duty, notification of impending litigation, or an audit is anticipated or received, organizations are legally required to keep all their electronically stored information in a format that ensures data integrity.

-Other, more recent examples of how technology can be abused include employees who conspired, gossiped and planned embezzlement through email drafts or vanishing instagram messages.
+Other, more recent examples of how technology can be abused include employees who conspired, gossiped, and planned embezzlement through email drafts or vanishing Instagram messages.

-What Is the Solution To Managing Your Email Database?
+What Is the Solution to Managing Your Email Database?

-To recap, deleting is simply not an option?
+To recap, deleting is simply not an option.

-In these cases, as tempting as email deletion seems, it’s safer and more cost-effective to archive emails because it gives you the freedom to remove emails off your system without the risk of breaking any compliance laws.
+In these cases, as tempting as email deletion seems, it’s safer and more cost-effective to archive emails because it gives you the freedom to remove emails from your system without the risk of breaking any compliance laws.

 What Is Email Archiving?

-Email archiving was originally used for compliance and storage management purposes, but is now viewed as a fundamental part of corporate information governance and electronic records management.
+Email archiving was originally used for compliance and storage management purposes but is now viewed as a fundamental part of corporate information governance and electronic records management.

-This means that with email archiving you can:
+This means that with email archiving, you can:

-• respond faster to ediscovery requests in investigation or litigation cases
+• Respond faster to ediscovery requests in investigation or litigation cases

-• recover lost or deleted emails,
+• Recover lost or deleted emails,

-• shorten the time for audit response,
+• Shorten the time for audit response,

-• preserve the intellectual property contained in the emails
+• Preserve the intellectual property contained in the emails

-• optimize storage capacity of your server
+• Optimize the storage capacity of your server

-• monitor internal and external communication
+• Monitor internal and external communication

-• allow authorized users to set legal hold tags
+• Allow authorized users to set legal hold tags

-• set custom retention and purge policies
+• Set custom retention and purge policies

 Email archiving is the perfect way to deal with emails containing private and sensitive information.